AaronChapman/padseek/README.md

 - activating a pad piece will result in that piece's row triggering the selected sample

 -**duplicate sequence:**
-- this button will duplicate the entire pad sequence (the maximum sequence size is 32 pads)
+- this button will duplicate the entire pad sequence (the maximum sequence size that can be duplicated is 16 pads)

 -**remove all pads:**
 - this button will remove all pads except the first